groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/_index.en.md

         // Load the source DOCX file
         Converter converter = new Converter("booklet.docx");

-        // Set the convert options and specify the range of pages to render PdfConvertOptions convertOptions = new PdfConvertOptions();
+        // Set the options and specify the range of pages to convert PdfConvertOptions convertOptions = new PdfConvertOptions();
         convertOptions.setPageNumber(2);
         convertOptions.setPagesCount(3);